okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 **Why is it still called Linear?**

 The trick here is that we're not talking about the X variables.
 When talking about the class of the regression, we're talking about the coefficients.

+These models aren't necessarily more advanced than the other linear regression models that we have looked at so far.